DUNE-DAQ/proto-spack/README.md

 . daq-buildtools/env.sh  # May want to check that you're on the johnfreeman/issue161_spack branch
 dbt-create.sh --spack <frozen release> <name of workarea>  # dunedaq-v2.9.0 (when installed) currently supported cd <name of workarea>
-dbt-workarea-env
+dbt-workarea-env --spack
 ```
-...where `dbt-workarea-env` will load in `dune-daqpackages`.
+...where `dbt-workarea-env --spack` will load in `dune-daqpackages`.
+Note that if you leave out the `--spack` argument either in `dbt-create.sh` or `dbt-workarea-env` that ups will be used instead of Spack.

 At this point, you can run the demo by starting at point (7) of the [instructions for the minidaqapp demo](https://dune-daq-sw.readthedocs.io/en/latest/packages/minidaqapp/InstructionsForCasualUsers/)